tsoguri/across-the-board/README.md

                                           └──────────────────┘
 ```

 The application uses a FastAPI backend to expose core functionality as REST endpoints, providing separation of concerns, better scalability, and interactive API documentation.
+Two frontend options are available:

+- **React App** (Next.js): Modern web interface built with Next.js, Material-UI, and TypeScript for enhanced user experience and interactivity
+- **Streamlit App**: Rapid prototyping interface for quick development and testing

 ### Data & Embeddings